Patient Education

 How often will I have an appointment?

-Patients wearing braces are seen every four to five weeks.
-Patients being treated by Invisalign® aligners are seen every six to eight weeks.
+Patients wearing braces are seen every four to six weeks.
+Patients being treated by Invisalign® aligners are seen much less frequently, often twice as long between appointments.

 Does wearing braces hurt?